sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 * It's a bridge too far to teach language design?
 No says Ralf.
 If you evaluate how students are using the tools then you can see their progress.
 Anya says the students make usable languages sometimes using language workbenches, but maybe API is a better way of teaching how to design abstractions.

-* Tony: not every student is the same and also in time requirements for students  evolve
+* Tony: not every student is the same and also in time requirements for students  evolve.
+How do you generalize from a language if you haven't seen one from the inside?
+Ulrik says you can do simpler languages (domain specific).
+Eric says you should start with Scheme or Smalltalk.

 * Ralf: what material do you use to teach language design?
+Martin Erweg's paper (? which one), and "Cognitive Dimensions".

+* Massimo: this is bigger than SLE!